Bravely Default: Sequels

 The game's success, which went against Square Enix's presumptions due to the title's identity as a traditional role-playing game, prompted them to reconsider their game making strategy, which up to that point had been geared towards developing titles tailored for Western markets rather than focusing on the Japanese market.
 According to the developers, none of them believed that the game would be released overseas, and were overwhelmed by the positive fan feedback they had received.
 A manga titled Bravely Default: Flying Fairy began serialization online through Famitsu.
 Two compilation volumes were released in 2015 and 2016 respectively.
-Two supplementary books, released under the title Bravely Default: The Pocketbook of R, (Note: ブレイブリーデフォルト Rの手帳, Bureiburī Deforuto: Aru no Techō) were released in December 2013.
+Two supplementary books, released under the title were released in December 2013.
 In addition to this, two drama CDs containing supplementary stories were released through 2013 and 2014.
 Music from the game was featured in Theatrhythm Final Fantasy as DLC.

-A browser game spin-off titled Bravely Default: Praying Brage, (Note: ブレイブリーデフォルト プレイングブレージュ, Bureiburī Deforuto: Pureingu Burēju) began an open beta on November 11, 2012.
+A browser game spin-off titled Bravely Default: Praying Brage began an open beta on November 11, 2012.
 Developed by NHN Hangame, Praying Brage takes place 200 years after the original game, and includes a new cast of characters aligned to four forces themed after Luxendarc's elemental crystals.
 Another spin-off, Bravely Archive: D's Report, was released for mobile devices on January 22, 2015.
 Like Praying Brage, it was set far in the future, followed an alternate scenario stemming from the events of Bravely Default, and featured characters from Praying Brage.
 By August of that year, D's Report had reached over four million downloads.
 A sequel was confirmed as being in development as early as 2013.
 The new game, Bravely Second: End Layer, was officially announced in December 2013.
 It released in Japan in 2015 and overseas in 2016.
 In an interview with Japanese magazine Dengeki, Asano said that he would ideally like to release a new Bravely game every year.